Bred to be the ultimate mole sauce pepper…

 What do black Holy Mole peppers taste like?
 Do they taste like pasilla?

 The taste is similar but different.
 The pasilla has an earthy raisiny taste where the Holy Mole tends to a more nutty tang.
 The flavor is present even in its youthful green state, but it grows in intensity as the pepper ages.

 Obviously, the Holy Mole pepper is bred for mole sauce usage.
 When the pepper ripens to its chocolatey brown mature color, it can then be dried and crushed into powder form for mole use.
 You can also use this powder to flavor soups and stews, and don’t overlook it as a rub.
 The nutty undertones help Holy Mole powder work very well as a steak rub.

 But don’t overlook the Holy Mole in its fresh form either.
 This chili has thick walls – thick enough to allow for stuffing (though the slenderness of the chilies does provide a challenge).
 It also works very well as a salad or salsa chili when in its youthful green color stage.

 Where can you buy Holy Mole peppers?

-While not common sites in supermarkets – at least not labeled as Holy Mole peppers – being an AAS selection has made these chilies relatively easy to source at gardening centers and via online vendors so you can grow your own.
+While not common sites in supermarkets – at least not labeled as Holy Mole peppers – being an AAS selection has made these chilies relatively easy to source at gardening centers and via online vendors (Amazon) so you can grow your own.
 You can buy both Holy Mole pepper seeds and young plants ready for transplanting.
 If you’re looking for kitchen-ready dried chilies, opt for product labeled “pasilla”.